 The first two pillars in “The Elements of Journalism” — the media’s presumed bible — state: “Journalism’s first obligation is to the truth” and “Its first loyalty is to citizens.”
 If only that were the prevailing ethic in the newsrooms of New York in the years after 9/11, the Twin Towers’ banishment would never have succeeded.
 That kind of power needs to be checked.

 Finally, the [Twin Towers Alliance] Institute for Responsive Government is where we will build on all that we have learned about the Freedom of Information laws.
 And it is where we will encourage the civic renaissance required to secure responsive government.
 We will report on our ongoing efforts to explore and expose, through the Freedom of Information Law, what actually transpired in the redevelopment of the World Trade Center.
 We will advance legislative initiatives to strengthen current Sunshine Laws.
 And we will promote civic awareness and social discipline.

-The last thirteen years taught us that unaccountable government, an unreliable press, and disengaged citizens are the only real problems the American people have.
+The last fourteen years have taught us that unaccountable government, an unreliable press, and disengaged citizens are the only real problems the American people have.
 Citizens have to hold government officials and the media to account if our country is to thrive.
-Responsive government, an unbiased press, and enlightened citizens are all vital to the success of our democracy.
+Responsive government, an objective press, and enlightened citizens are all vital to the success of our republic.